allianz/ng-aquila/projects/ng-aquila/src/grid/grid.md

 To enable container querying use `[containerQuery]="true"` on the grid.

 This example illustrates the difference between media and container queries.
 Both sub grids use the same definitions for __rows__ and __columns__.
 The only difference is the query type.
+Watch the container grid adjust to changes of the container size in contrast to the media query grid.

 <!-- example(grid-query-comparison) -->